Quick Visit To Liechtenstein’s Capital

 Set Among Trees

 Overlooking the city for centuries, Vaduz Castle is for sure the most iconic landmark in the country.
 It’s home to the Princely Family of Liechtenstein and therefore is not open to the public.
 Getting there from Städtle street takes around 20 minutes of walking uphill.

 Following the road going up from Vaduz Castle, you come to Triesenberg.
 Municipality that rewards visitors with traditional architecture and breathtaking views of the Alpine Rhine valley.
 There’s no better spot to enjoy your afternoon cup of coffee.

 Jump To Switzerland

 The bridge connecting Liechtenstein and Switzerland is the last remaining wooden bridge over the river Rhine in the Alps.
-It’s used mostly by pedestrians and cyclists and sometimes, you might meet a horse too.
+It’s used mostly by pedestrians and cyclists but sometimes you might meet a horse too.
 Don’t forget to take a photo at the border.